-The asset depreciation risk on fixed income assets is the risk of nonpayment, reduced payment, and/or delayed payment of contractually promised cash flows.
-It includes loss of interest, loss of principal, and extraordinary expenses associated with managing credit loss events.
+The asset depreciation risk on fixed income assets is the risk of nonpayment, reduced payment, and/or delayed payment of contactually promised cash flows.
+It includes loss of interest, loss of principal, and extraordinary express associated with managing credit loss events.

-The valuation assumption is the sum of a best estimate assumption plus a margin for adverse deviations that would be a percentage of the best estimate assumption.
+The valuation assumption is the sam of a best estimate assumption plus a margin for adverse deviations that would be a percentage of the best estimate assumption.

-"The low and high margins for adverse deviations for a scenario are respectively 25% and 100% of the best estimate for that scenario, except that a higher range is appropriate where those percentages of an unusually low best estimate are not meaningful, and zero is usually appropriate for an Organisation for Economic Cooperation and Development (OECD) government's debt denominated in its own currency."
+SOP section 2340.16 states: "The low and the high margins for adverse deviations for a scenario are respectively 25% and 100% of the best estimate for that scenario, except that a higher range is appropriate where those percentages of an unusually low best estimate are not meaningful, and zero is usually appropriate for an Organisation for Economic Cooperation and Development (OECD) government's debt denominated in its own currency."